doug-moen/openscad2/rfc/First_Class_Values.md

 * It can be printed as a valid OpenSCAD expression using `echo`.
 * It can be given a name using definition syntax: `name = value;`.

-This can't happen until the value, function and module namespaces have been unified into a single namespace.
+This can't happen until the variable, function and module namespaces have been unified into a single namespace.
 Fixed by [Definitions and Scoping](Definitions_And_Scoping.md).